hadysata/KFUPM-semester-progress-bar/README.md

 cd functions && firebase init
 ```

-Follow the instraction in the CLI, and make sure to setup Firebase cloud functions(Your Firebase project plan should be `Blaze`)
+Follow the instructions in your CLI, and make sure to setup Firebase cloud functions(Your Firebase project plan should be `Blaze`)

-3. In the project root folder, create a new `.env` file, with the following variables:
+3. In the project root folder, create a new `.env` file with the following variables:

 ```JS
 APP_KEY=""